 David Sassano Pride Scholarship

-This scholarship was established through the generosity of Austin native David Sassano, '98 alumnus of Texas Tech University.
+This scholarship was established through the generosity of David Sassano, '98 alumnus of Texas Tech University from Austin, TX.
 Since graduating, he has made a career as a healthcare executive.
 He has served for the last 10 years on the Black Tie Dinner Board of Directors, the nation's largest fundraising dinner for the LGBTQ community.
 David resides in Dallas with his partner, Don, and two Australian Shepherds.